Hospitals can make racial disparities even worse. It’s time to change how they’re built

 By relying on siloed and limited project teams to inform design, healthcare organizations can miss opportunities to make systemic changes within their communities.
 In building out or up, they can do more than just bolster their branding, extend market reach, and draw more privately insured (i.e. better paying) patients.
 They can enable real change.

-But this requires a sustained commitment to putting in the work, especially since the needs of the project and of the community are always going to be different, so there’s no one-size-fits-all solution.
+But this requires a sustained commitment to trust-building, particularly at moments when the objectives of the project and the community may seem to diverge.
+There is no one-size-fits-all solution, so creative problem-solving is essential.
 Design teams, including architects, engineers, and urban planners, can start by approaching projects with a wider lens.
 What does the socioeconomic data say of the neighborhood’s existing public health shortcomings?
 What do we know about people’s diet, language, and culture?
 Beyond existing information, what can the people themselves tell us about their physical and mental health and needs?
 In other words, how can we involve the community in a way that establishes trust and ensures the success of the hospital for the decades that follow its ribbon cutting?

 We can broaden the definition of “consultant” to include local arts, environmental, educational, political, ethnic, and religious organizations.
 Members of these groups have a wealth of local, specified knowledge and history that can inform and elevate our collective design work.